Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Numerical simulation

-Fig \ref{fig2} shows the trajectory of the estimation error of the preliminary estimate $\bar{\theta}_{k}$ and the accelerated estimate $\hat{\theta}_{k}$, where we can see that the accelerated estimate $\hat{\theta}_{k}$ in the second step does indeed outperform the performance of the preliminary estimate $\bar{\theta}_{k}$ in the first step, in terms of the convergence of the parameter estimation error.
+In this section, we show that the parameter estimate in the second step of our TSQN algorithm outperforms that in the first step by an empirical analysis of the sentencing problem.
+Notably, the pronounced penalties are constrained within the statutory range of penalty according to the related basic criminal facts, they can be regarded as saturated output observations.
+The data source is taken from the China Judgements Online, where the data set was constructed according to judgment documents of the crime of intentional injury from 2011 to 2021.
+For more details about the modeling and the data explanation, see \cite{judical}.

-Fig \ref{fig3} shows the convergence result of the averaged regrets of adaptive prediction under TSQN algorithm, where one can see again that the averaged regrets in the second step outperforms that in the first step.
+Firstly, we compare the adaptive prediction performance of the preliminary estimates $\bar{\theta}_{k}$ in the first step with that in the second step of the TSQN algorithm, based on the dataset of sentencing for serious injury cases of intentional injury, where the prediction accuracy is defined by $Predection-acc(t)=1-\frac{1}{T}\sum_{t=1}^{T}\frac{|y_{t}-\hat{y}_{t}|}{|y_{t}|}. $ From Fig \ref{fig3}, one can see that the prediction accuracy in the second step outperforms significantly that in the first step.

+Secondly, we compare the confidence intervals of the estimates obtained respectively by the first step and second step of the TSQN algorithm with finite data length.
+The confidence intervals are constructed through 10000 Monte Carlo simulations in accordance with Proposition 1.
+Our simulations reveal that the confidence interval of the estimates obtained in the second step is significantly smaller than that obtained in the first step.
+Fig \ref{fig4} shows the results of the first five components of the parameter vector, with $\theta_{1}$ corresponding to the feature ``Admitting guilt \& accepting punishments", $\theta_{2}$ corresponding to the feature ``Accessary criminal", $\theta_{3}$ corresponding to the feature ``Armed", $\theta_{4}$ corresponding to the feature ``Criminal record", $\theta_{5}$ corresponding to the feature ``Aged 75 and over".
+Similar results can be obtained for other components of the parameter vector, for details, see \cite{judical}.